Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 As the afternoon sun warms the fields, you’ll reach Palas de Rei, a small, welcoming town known for its strong Camino traditions.
 Celebrate another memorable day on the road with a relaxed evening, knowing you’re getting ever closer to Santiago’s spires.

-Day 7: Santiago de Compostela
+Day 8: Departure from Santiago de Compostela

 The last leg of your pilgrimage is here!
 With excitement in the air, pedal the final kilometers through shady forests and tiny hamlets.